jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 **Master's Theses**

-S.R. - "Enoug is Enough: A Moral Argument for Socialism"
+S.R. - "Enough is Enough: A Moral Argument for Socialism"

 ## Presentations